 Mezcal is similar to tequila but with a bold, smoky flavor.
 Mezcal and tequila lovers may shoot me for simplifying it that way but if you’ve never tried it I find that’s really the best description.
 Both liquors are made from the agave plant but mezcal is an ancient spirit, steeped in tradition, but with much more variation due to the way it’s produced.

 Most cantinas, bars and restaurants will have a good selection of mezcal and often will have special tasting menus and events.
-La Fundacion Mezcalaria is a given for selection if you can’t find any special tastings around town.
+La Fundacion Mezcalaria is a given for selection if you can’t find any special tastings around town and they serve up some amazing smoky mezcal cocktails.

 Day Trips from Merida Mexico